Montgomery County Voter Guide for Peace, Justice and Palestine Solidarity

 At-Large Councilmembers (vote for up to 4)

-1. Check back on this site as candidates may change their position.
+1. Get updates - You can check back on this site or join our WhatsApp announcement group as candidates may change their position.

 2. Tell your friends that this information guide is available.